Philadelphia hospital owner announces closure, citing losses

-PHILADELPHIA — The owner of Hahnemann University Hospital in Philadelphia has announced it will close in September because of what the company calls “continuing, unsustainable financial losses.”
+PHILADELPHIA — The owner of Hahnemann University Hospital in Philadelphia has announced it will close in September due to what the company calls “continuing, unsustainable financial losses.”

 Philadelphia Academic Health System said Wednesday that the 496-bed Level 1 trauma center will begin winding down services immediately pending closure on or around Sept.
 6.